trinav0711/CUFoodie/README.md

 If the user of the DB wants to check dishes that are vegan, let’s say.

 The Dishes page allows users to enter a dietary tag, such as vegan or gluten-free.
 The app then lists all dishes matching that dietary restriction, along with the restaurants serving them.

+## Interesting web pages of the application

+### Restaurant browser page
+This page contains filters and lets the user choose restaurants at their will, be it based on name, cuisine, locality or even an average rating.

+The page will change dynamically as the user changes the filters.
+Initiallu, it will show all the restaurants and then keeps getting smaller as the filters increase.
+On the backend it involves complicated joins with clauses to select only a handful of restaurants satisfying the predicate(s).
+The most interesting of these is the one with the average rating.
+This lets users decide on good restaurants.
+The join involves tables of restaurant, dishes and reviews.
+After applying the filters, it will give all the details including restauarant's name, locality, cuisine and average review.

+### Food Trails Explorer
+The page about food trails contains interesting details about different kind of food trips such as midnight snacks, etc. The output is a list containing the restaurant details, dish and its price.
+This operation also uses multiple joins on the server-side combining details from menu, dish, restaurant and trail tables based on the trail name selected.
+The part about trails is a unique aspect of this project as it gives users the ability to find curated lists based on inputs of previous users.